gautamkaran/BSC-IT/Sem3/QNA/Python/python.answer.md

 ---

 24. **Write a short note on looping structure in python.**

+    In Python, looping structures allow you to execute a block of code multiple times.
+They are essential for iterating over sequences or repeating actions without writing redundant code.
+Python provides two primary looping structures:
+      1. **for Loop**:- The for loop is used to iterate over a sequence (like a list, tuple, string, or range) and execute a block of code for each element in the sequence.

+          ```python
+          # syntax
+          for variable in sequence:
+              # Code block to execute
+          ```
+          Example:
+          ```python
+          for i in range(5):
+            print(i)
+          ```

+          Explanation:
+          -	range(5) generates a sequence of numbers from 0 to 4.
+          -	The loop iterates over this sequence, and i takes each value from 0 to 4, printing each value.

+     2. **while Loop**:- The while loop repeatedly executes a block of code as long as a specified condition remains True.
+        ```python
+         # syntax
+        while condition:
+          # Code block to execute Example:
+        ```
+        Example:
+        ```python
+        i = 0
+        while i < 5:
+          print(i)
+          i += 1
+        ```

+        Explanation:

+          - The loop continues to execute as long as i < 5 is True.
+          -	i is incremented by 1 on each iteration until it no longer meets the condition.

+      3. Loop Control Statements
+        Python also provides control statements that modify the flow of loops:
+         - `break`: Exits the loop entirely.
+         - `continue`: Skips the rest of the code inside the loop for the current iteration and moves to the next iteration.
+         -	`else`: An optional block that can be added after the loop.
+It executes if the loop completes normally (i.e., not terminated by a break).
+        Example:

+          ```python
+          for i in range(5):
+            if i == 3:
+              break
+              print(i) else:
+              print("Loop completed without a break.")
+          ```
+          Explanation:
+          -	The break statement terminates the loop when i equals 3.
+          -	The else block will not execute because the loop was terminated by break.

 25. **Write a short program to demonstrate the use of parameterized functions.**
 26. **Explain any 5 math functions in python with examples.**
 27. **Explain the use if in and not in operator in with suitable program.**